UPDATED BY

 The narrative around switching jobs has changed as employees have realized it’s not guaranteed that companies will recognize and reward their loyalty.
 Moving to new companies also allows employees to gain new skills and experiences.

-“Whether you’re young or old, you can build skills the market desires and needs,” Dyson said.
+“Whether you’re young or old, you can build skills the market desires and needs,” said Mark Anthony Dyson, a career writer and founder of The Voice of Jobseekers.
 “If there’s demand for that skill, you’re going to be in demand.”

 As the founder and CEO of a startup incubator, Jake Hare has started to see more people leave their jobs to launch their own businesses and startups.
-Launchpeer works with nontechnical founders to take their very early stage ideas and turn them into funded startups.
+Launchpeer (now defunct) worked with nontechnical founders to take their very early-stage ideas and turn them into funded startups.

 “They want freedom.
 They want control.
 They want to fulfill their potential,” Hare said.
-“Those are things that, unless you work in a great place, are very difficult to find when you’re working for someone else because the regular corporate culture is not designed for that.
-It’s designed to have you fit in with a large group of people to accomplish a goal.”
+“Those are things that, unless you work in a great place, are very difficult to find when you’re working for someone else because the regular corporate culture is not designed for that.”

 With the rise of remote work, startup founders are not restricted geographically.
 Plus, in recent years, access to technology and software templates has become easier than ever, meaning that founders do not need to be skilled developers or build original code to start a company.